Types of Stone Flooring for Your Home

 • Marble requires protective sealant application before use.

-• Marble is not stain-resistant so spills must be quickly cleaned up to avoid the possibility of stain damages.
+• Marble is not stain-resistant so spills must be quickly cleaned up to avoid the possibility of stain damage.

-• It shows quick-wear from acid-based products like tomato, fruit juices, coffee, etc.
+• It shows quick-wear from acid-based products like tomatoes, fruit juices, coffee, etc.

 Read More: Types of Marble Flooring – An Excellent Building Material